Searching for what to do in Chicago this March? Here are the best things to do in Chicago in March 2023 (from a local).

 Visit the Shedd Aquarium for unforgettable encounters with belugas and bluegills, stingrays and sturgeons.

 Where: 1200 S. Lake Shore Drive, Chicago, IL 60605 (detailed directions and parking information is available here)

 Hours: Open 9 am – 5 pm.
 Advance purchase of timed tickets is required.

 Cost: Admission is $39.95 ($19.95 for Chicago residents) for adults; $29.95 ($14.95 for Chicago residents) for children (3–11)

-Enjoy Tropical Temperatures Inside the Garfield Park Conservatory
+Enjoy Warm Temperatures Inside the Garfield Park Conservatory

 The Garfield Park Conservatory is one of the largest and most stunning botanical conservatories in the US.
-Often referred to as “landscape art under glass,” the Garfield Park Conservatory showcases thousands of plant species from around the world throughout eight indoor display gardens.
-Visitors can enjoy the lush flora and tropical temperatures indoors even if it is still cold outside.
+Often referred to as “landscape art under glass,” the conservatory showcases thousands of plant species from around the world throughout eight indoor display gardens.
+Visitors can enjoy the lush flora and tropical temperatures indoors even if it is cold or rainy outside.